Polenta Pizza with Mozzarella and Tomato

 Now we can focus on preparing the polenta.

-As soon as the polenta has reached the right consistency, add a heaping tablespoon of the cheese mix and stir until absorbed; then, pour it immediately, still hot, into the pan and, being careful not to burn ourselves, spread it as much as possible, placing the oiled parchment paper on top and pressing gently with a ladle, a meat mallet, or the base of another pan until spreading it completely to reach the edges of the mold; once done, peel the paper off the polenta.
+As soon as the polenta has reached the right consistency, add a generous tablespoon of the cheese mix and stir until it is absorbed; then, pour it immediately, while still hot, into the pan and, being careful not to burn ourselves, spread it as much as possible, placing the oiled parchment paper on top and pressing gently with a ladle, a meat pounder, or the base of another pan until it is completely spread and reaches the pan’s edges; once done, remove the paper from the surface of the polenta.

 Bon appetit